donno/donno.github.io/docs/_snippets/hyperv-alpine.md

 ## Post reboot

-1. Install nano, `apk update && apk add nano`
+1. Install nano & tmux, `apk update && apk add nano tmux`
 2. Modify the message of the day (really the sign-in message).
    `nano /etc/motd`
    * Remove mention of the setup-alpine